 Set enticing meta title and meta descriptions – The meta title and meta description are what appear in Google.
 Looking at Grey Lynn Dental below, the blue text is the meta title (“Grey Lynn Dental: Quality Auckland Dentists”) and the two lines below it in black is the meta description (“”Come and visit our gentle, fully qualified Auckland dentist.
 We offer general, preventative and cosmetic dentistry, tooth whitening, crown fillings, extractions.”).
 I probably don’t need to explain why you should make these as enticing as you can.
 Simply put, the more enticing they are, the more likely someone is likely to click on your business listing when it appears in the search results.

-With Right Hand Man, we tell you what needs improving on your website, why it needs improving, and how to improve it.
+With Pulse, we tell you what needs improving on your website, why it needs improving, and how to improve it.
 We also explain each issue in layman’s terms so you can explain it to someone else, such as your boss or web developer.

 No, I need an SEO specialist!